Nood24/MIDI-Real-Time/index.md

 ### CI

 CI is managed using Travis https://travis-ci.com/.
-Travis automatically build and runs the project release build and test build upon every commit to ensure that the project is always in good health.
-The the Travis build setup is defined in /MIDI-Real-Time/.travis.yml.
+Travis automatically builds and runs the project release build and test build upon every commit to ensure that the project is always in good health.
+The Travis build setup is defined in /MIDI-Real-Time/.travis.yml.

 ### Tests

-Unfortunately the team has not been able to configure Travis to run tests with every commit.
+Unfortunately, the team has not been able to configure Travis to run tests with every commit.
 Because of this tests are run manually by developers.
 This is done by the following process:

 1. Open a terminal
 1. cd into /MIDI-Real-Time/tests